Benrobo/nexusai/README.md

 yarn migrate
 ```

-5. Using pgAdmin or any database client of your choice, headover to `/packages/api/sql/function.sql` and run the sql file to create the necessary functions.
-Or copy the SQL content below:
+5. Using pgAdmin or any database client of your choice, headover to `/packages/api/sql/function.sql` copy and run the sql content inside the database sql editor.

 ```sql
 -- Drop function